 The plan type that best captured the design principals of the immediate postwar years was the finger-plan school, which was launched in the late 1930s in Franklin & Kump's Acalanes Union High School and the Saarinen's Crow Island Elementary School.
 According to Architectural Forum, this plan type, dubbed the "western finger plan," became the most influential building typology for schools in the 1940s.
 The finger-plan school resembled a tree plan, based on a trunk corridor with side branches.
 It rests on radical standardization of classrooms; on absolute insistence that all classrooms share the best (north) orientation to sun and air; daylight for all of them from the open-corridor side as well as the main window side.
-This plan is not only flexible ... but extensible indefinitely outward like a tree, by growing at branch-ends and by sprouting new branches.

-To illustrate the advantages of the plan in 1949, Architectural Forum chose the 1939/1940 Acalanes Union High School, which it described as the first large scale school which could serve as a complete demonstration of principles which amounted to a schoolhouse revolution-the revolution of the thirties.
-Since then, the Acalanes type of school, with its wide ranging, one-story classrooms arranged according to the "finger" plan, has swept the West Coast, is sweeping rapidly across the Midwest on its way to the East Coast.
+This plan is not only flexible ... but extensible indefinitely outward like a tree, by growing at branch-ends and by sprouting new branches.110 the first large scale school which could serve as a complete demonstration of principles which amounted to a schoolhouse revolution-the revolution of the thirties.
+Since then, the Acalanes type of school, with its wide ranging, one-story classrooms arranged according to the "finger" plan, has swept the West Coast, is sweeping rapidly across the Midwest on its way to the East Coast.111